top of page

 • Breeding: These snails require brackish water conditions for their eggs to hatch and develop successfully.
 In a standard freshwater tank, they may lay eggs on hard surfaces (glass, rocks, décor), but these will not hatch.

-• Practical takeaway: For aquarists, this means you won’t face an unexpected snail population boom—one of their biggest selling points compared to other species.
+• Practical Takeaway: For aquarists, this means you won’t face an unexpected snail population boom—one of their biggest selling points compared to other species.

 Final Thoughts